PGS62/KendallTau.jl/README.md

 ## Update February 2023
 The code of `corkendall` from this package was incorporated in Julia StatsBase on 8 February 2021 (see [this](https://github.com/JuliaStats/StatsBase.jl/commit/11ac5b596405367b3217d3d962e22523fef9bb0d) commit).

-More recently I have made further changes to `corkendall`:
+More recently I have made further changes:

 1) The function is now multi-threaded.
 On a PC with 12 cores and 20 logical processors this gives an approximate 12 times speed-up relative to `StatsBase.corkendall`
 2) `KendallTau.corkendall` now has a `skipmissings` keyword argument, to control the treatment of missing values.